 After the major earthquakes in Nepal on 25 April and 12 May 2015, France expressed its solidarity with the Nepalese people and government and took action to provide emergency assistance.
 France renewed its support during the floods and landslides in Nepal and India on 29 July 2016, which killed 90 and displaced nearly two million.

 In Kathmandu, France has an embassy, a branch of the Alliance Française with over 800 students, and a French school.

-The Alliance Française branch is the central pillar of our cultural and academic cooperation.
-Over 800 students are enrolled in its language classes.
-The establishment has an excellent reputation.
-An initiative to promote the French language has been launched at secondary school level, involving around 500 pupils.
+The Alliance Française is the central pillar of our cultural and academic cooperation, with more than 800 French language learners.
+It has a good reputation and an initiative to promote the French language has been launched at secondary school level, involving around 500 pupils.
 This cooperation and cultural action is supplemented by a bilingual French primary school with around fifty pupils.
-The organization of an annual arts and environment festival, “Planet Nepal”, has been well-received by the Nepalese public and media.
+An annual arts and environment festival, “Planet Nepal”, has been well-received by the Nepalese public and media.